 - Transgender passport resources: citizens of other countries

-How to change sex marker if you had a passport before
+How to change gender marker if you had a passport before